mobmewireless/colloquy/README.md

 ## Deployment Concepts

-A USSD application running under the renderer typically has these components running end-to-end from mobile subscriber to the flow running inside the renderer:
+A USSD application running under Colloquy typically has these components running end-to-end from mobile subscriber to the flow running inside:

-    Mobile Subscriber <--> Mobile Operator <--> USSD Gateway <--> Gateway Middleware (or Stub) <--> USSD Renderer <--> Flow
+    Mobile Subscriber <--> Mobile Operator <--> USSD Gateway <--> Gateway Middleware (or Stub) <--> Colloquy <--> Flow

-You can see then that the Renderer is just a small piece of the pie.
+You can see then that Colloquy is just a small piece of the pie.
 To deploy USSD applications, you'll have to get connectivity to a USSD gateway that can send and receive USSD messages to and from mobile subscribers.
 This usually involves talking to a mobile network operator in your country to see if they can provide you access.

-Depending on what kind of platform your mobile operator's USSD gateway is developed in, you will also have to write some sort of gateway middleware (some folks call this a 'stub') to connect the Renderer to the operator's USSD gateway.
+Depending on what kind of platform your mobile operator's USSD gateway is developed in, you will also have to write some sort of gateway middleware (some folks call this a 'stub') to connect Colloquy to the operator's USSD gateway.
 USSD gateways are usually proprietary solutions and they differ from gateway to gateway.
-As of now, the Renderer does not come with any default stubs, but these should be simple to write because the Renderer is flexible enough to speak any protocol and language.
-In the ideal scenario, you'll just use a stub that can send and process HTTP requests served by the Renderer Server.
+As of now, Colloquy does not come with any default stubs, but these should be simple to write because Colloquy is flexible enough to speak any protocol and language.
+In the ideal scenario, you'll just use a stub that can send and process HTTP requests served by the Colloquy Server.

 What if you do not have connectivity to a gateway?
-Renderer provides a simulator that can simulate a mobile subscriber and allow you to run your flow.
+Colloquy provides a simulator that can simulate a mobile subscriber and allow you to run your flow.